kubernetes-retired/heapster/README.md

 Heapster
 ===========

-Heapster collects resource usage of Pods running in a [Kubernetes](https://github.com/GoogleCloudPlatform/kubernetes) cluster.
-Heapster is *demo app* that demonstrates one possible way of monitoring a Kubernetes cluster.
-It also serves to showcase the power of core Kubernetes concepts like labels and pods and the awesomeness that is [cAdvisor](https://github.com/google/cadvisor).
+Heapster enables monitoring of Clusters using [cAdvisor](https://github.com/google/cadvisor).
+It is a *demo app* that demonstrates one possible way of monitoring various types of Clusters using cAdvisor.

+Heapster supports [Kubernetes](https://github.com/GoogleCloudPlatform/kubernetes) natively and collects resource usage of all the Pods running in the cluster.
+It was built to showcase the power of core Kubernetes concepts like labels and pods and the awesomeness that is cAdvisor.
+Heapster can be used to enable cluster wide monitoring on other Cluster management solutions by running a simple cluster specific buddy container that will help heapster with discovery of hosts.
+For example, take a look at [this guide](clusters/coreos/README.md) for setting up Cluster monitoring in CoreOS.

-#####How heapster works:
+#####How heapster works on Kubernetes:
 1. Discovers all minions in a Kubernetes cluster
 2. Collects container statistics from the cadvisors running on the minions
 2. Organizes stats into Pods